Google’s mobile-first index has made it all the more important to have a mobile-responsive, mobile-friendly website.

 In order to optimize for the mobile-first index, companies will have to shift to mobile-first thinking in everything they do – design, development, UX – and then worry about desktop later.

 Without the change in mindset, companies will still persist in designing and developing for desktop and then thinking about how that converts to mobile.
 Responsive web design and development is not enough.
 It is best-practice, but just because a site is responsive, does not mean it is optimized for mobile.

 Start today.
 When you are considering your next development or design change, leave the desktop behind and base all your discussions around the mobile experience.
 In order to really embrace the mobile-first world that we are racing into, you have got to drive organizational change.
 It’s not easy, but it will be worth it.

-The mobile-first index is coming so make sure you’re ready.
-By tackling the issues above (or making sure you’re already on top of them), you will be in a much stronger position when Google chooses to “flip the switch.”
+By tackling the issues above (or making sure you’re already on top of them), you will be in a much stronger position on Google’s mobile-first index.
 We recommend speaking to your current SEO agency or development team before making any of these changes.